 And some types of popular flower fertilizers are based in salts.
 These salts can build up inside your pots too.

 Do you see the salt build-up in the below?
-The woman who had these pots had never cleaned them before.
-She was struggling to keep her flowers alive.
-(Her flowerpots also didn’t have holes.
-The lack of drainage didn’t help either!)
+One of my neighbors hadn’t cleaned her flowerpots before.
+She was struggling to keep her flowers looking good.
+(Her flowerpots also didn’t have holes.)

-At some point, all this salt build-up in your pots and soil can affect your flowers, especially after a few years.
+At some point, all this salt build-up in your pots and soil can affect your flowers, especially after it builds up over a few years.
 It can become toxic to your plants.